atamagno/dotnet/README.md

 About
 -----
 Microsoft&reg; .NET&trade; sample projects showcasing a variety of technologies, frameworks and libraries.
-Created by [Nano Taboada](http://openid.nanotaboada.com.ar) under a [MIT License](http://opensource.org/licenses/mit-license.php).

 Credits
 -------